California Second Mortgage Lenders

 The Mortgage Bankers Association reports a significant increase in 2nd mortgage applications, as many consumers are refinancing credit lines and revolving debts into fixed rate loans.

-BD Nationwide provides unique loan quotes for California homeowners each month.
-At this time we continue to offer a free automated appraisal (AVM) with each qualified second mortgage application.
+Homeowners should compare loan estimates from reputable California 2nd mortgage lenders and brokers.
+Many companies are offering a free automated appraisal (AVM) with each qualified second mortgage application.
 Borrowers can select and lock a fixed or variable interest rate with loans for all types of credit.
 If you want to lower your monthly payments, then take out a second mortgage that enables you to consolidate credit card debt and refinance additional high rate consumer loans.

 California borrowers continue to finance new pools and other home improvements with second mortgages and credit lines.